CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 6. Under the **Subscribe to this software** section click on **Accept Terms** to accept the terms and conditions

    ![](images/f5bigipterms.png)

+   NOTE : You need to wait till the subscription process is completed

 7. Now search for **Cloud Formation** and select **stacks**